-Notes: The table reports the OLS estimate of the elasticity of residential floor space to accessibility.
+Notes: The table reports coefficients and standard errors clustered on the census tract from the block level regression.
+The dependent variable is the change in the log floor space of the block.
+Variable $\Delta \ln(Acc.{2010}-{2001})$ is the change in the log accessibility index from 2001 to 2010 using 2001 and 2010 accessibility weights.
+The sample studied are blocks located in the urban limit, within a 3km radius of a new subway station or an urban highway entry or exit.
 The regression controls for log accessibility 2000, log distance to main roads (Alameda, Ruta 5, and Vespucio), log distance to the nearest subway station in 2001, dummies of the part of the city in which the block is located (North, West, East, or Center part of the city), quintiles to the central business district, log population, log surface area, and the baseline socioeconomic quintile of the block.